Idol Puerto Rico season 2

-The second season of Idol Puerto Rico premiered on July 29, 2012, and will end on November 12, 2012.
+The second season of Idol Puerto Rico premiered on July 29, 2012, and ended on November 12, 2012.
 Like the previous season, it is hosted by Jaime Augusto Mayol.
-The victory went to Gremal Maldonado., Its origin is Dominican-Puerto Rican.
+The victory went to Gremal Maldonado.
+Its origin is Dominican-Puerto Rican.

 Selection process

 Auditions

 The show selected contestants from two auditions held on April 28, 2012, in the Juan Pachín Vicéns Auditorium at Ponce and May 5, 2012, in the Hiram Bithorn Stadium at San Juan; those auditions were presented on July 29–31, 2012.
 As part of the premiere, WAPA TV presented a primetime special.

 Theater level

 During the "Theater Level" auditions, the selected contestants sang individually in front of the judges.
 They were then evaluated in groups to gradually reduce the number.
 The jury listened each pair and eliminated several contestants.
 In the end, the judges chose the twenty-four semifinalists.

 Semi-finals

 The semi-finals featured a total of 24 contestants.
 After the semi-finals, 12 of the contestants were eliminated, leaving the remaining 12 for the Finals.